 In the last month or so I have repeatedly seen a list of the 5 most common regrets a hospice nurse has heard people express at the end of their lives.
 It’s worth noting that there were two regrets absence from the list “I wish I made more money” and “I wish I spent more time at work”.

+Paul Graham smartly turn this into a short list of commands which he keeps at the top of the todo list.
 It’s rare that I feel I can improve any article Paul has posted, but this time I would suggest a more active and expansive version of Paul’s commands would be appropriate.
-For me the list is:

 |I wish that I had let myself be happier.||be happy||embrace joy and gratitude||which can occur even if circumstances are hard, and we aren’t “happy”|

-“Teacher, which is the great commandment in the Law?”
+“Teacher, which is the great commandment in the Law?”Matthew 22:36-39

 And Jesus said to him, “You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.”
 This is the great and foremost commandment.
 The second is like it, “You shall love your neighbor as yourself.”